4sanity/PowerCLI/README.md

 Files:
-AddDatastores - Add datastores to a ESX host from 3PAR LUNs already exported to the host DeployVMs - Deploy VMs, with no OS customization, in a loop, on precreated datastores, 3 different methods available.
+AddDatastores - Add datastores to a ESX host from 3PAR LUNs already exported to the host.
+DeployVMs - Deploy VMs, with no OS customization, in a loop, on precreated datastores, 3 different methods available.
 InvokeCommand - Invoke a command/script on a certain number of VMs in a loop.